heig-vd-dai-course/heig-vd-dai-course/09-conclusion-to-part-1/PRESENTATION.md

 ## What have you learned?

 - The basics of Git, GitHub and Markdown
-- The basics of Maven with external dependencies
+- The basics of Java, IntelliJ IDEA and Maven with external dependencies
-- The basics of Java and IntelliJ IDEA
+- The different types of Java IOs and their use cases (📝 vs. 🤖)
-- The different types of Java IOs (Text files + character encodings 🎉 vs. binary files 🤖)
+- The basics of Docker and Docker Compose with external registries

 ![bg right:40%](https://images.unsplash.com/photo-1549228581-cdbdb7430548?fit=crop&h=720)